tum-pbs/pbdl-book/supervised-discuss.md

 =======================

-The previous example illustrates that we can quite easily use supervised training to solve quite complex tasks.
+The previous example illustrates that we can quite easily use supervised training to solve complex tasks.
 The main workload is collecting a large enough dataset of examples.
 Once that exists, we can train a network to approximate the solution manifold sampled by these solutions, and the trained network can give us predictions